 - One-Winged Angel: Courtesy of the Nameless Apostle (though they all have two wings).

-- Pet the Dog: Bird admitting they are monsters and the Twins playing with crows.
+- Pet the Dog: To some extent, Bird admitting they are monsters and the Twins playing with crows.

-- Punch Clock Villain: All of them, they see themselves as monsters but they owe their lives to Mozgus.
+- Punch Clock Villain: All of them, their defining trait in fact.
+They see themselves as monsters but they owe their lives to Mozgus.